Trump Issues His First Presidential Veto On Measure That Would Block His Emergency Declaration

 Upon hearing that the Republican-controlled Senate had banded together to pass the bill, Trump tweeted that he planned to veto the measure.

-“I look forward to VETOING the just passed Democrat inspires Resolution which would OPEN BORDERS while increasing Crime, Drugs, and Trafficking in our Country,” Trump wrote.
+“I look forward to VETOING the just passed Democrat inspired Resolution which would OPEN BORDERS while increasing Crime, Drugs, and Trafficking in our Country,” Trump wrote.
 “I thank all of the Strong Republicans who voted to support Border Security and our desperately needed WALL!”

 President Trump signs his first veto, overturning the resolution intended to undo his national emergency on the border https://t.co/u5Z9lulRjJ pic.twitter.com/SkipEtvDPH